GLOBAL MARKETS-Asian shares mixed, U.S. dollar near 2-1/2 year lows

 The U.S. Food and Drug Administration is holding its advisory committee meeting next week, while New York Governor Andrew Cuomo has said the state's first delivery, enough for 170,000 residents, is expected on Dec.
 15.

-Hopes that the pandemic, which has so far killed nearly 1.5 million globally, will finally be brought to its knees sparked a risk-on rally in currency markets with Australian and New Zealand dollars advancing against their U.S. counterpart.
+Hopes that the pandemic, which has so far killed nearly 1.5 million people globally, will finally be brought under control sparked a risk-on rally in currency markets with the Australian and New Zealand dollars advancing against their U.S. counterpart.
 AUD=D3, NZD=D3

 "Currency investors are taking on more risk following the latest vaccine breakthroughs, options show," Morgan Stanley said in a note.